Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 \subsection{Introduction to Lorentzian pre-length spaces}

-Let us begin by summarising the fundamentals of the Lorentzian length space framework, pioneered by Kunzinger and S{\"a}mann in~\cite{KS18}.
-In particular, we present rungs from the causal ladder~\cite{ACS20,Rot22} which will be necessary in later proofs, in addition to describing the use of triangle comparison to test for curvature bounds.
+Let us begin by summarising the fundamentals of the Lorentzian length space framework, pioneered by \citet*{KS18}.
+In particular, we present rungs from the causal ladder which will be necessary in later proofs, in addition to describing the use of triangle comparison to test for curvature bounds.
+See \citet*{ACS20,Rot22} for discussions on the causal ladder as a whole.
 First, let us define a Lorentzian pre-length space:

 \begin{defi}[Lorentzian pre-length space] Let $(X,d)$ be a metric space, $\ll, \leq$ two relations on $X$, and $\tau:X \times X \to [0,\infty]$ a function.
 The quintuple $\lpls$ is then called a \emph{\LpLS} if it satisfies the following: \begin{itemize} \item[(i)] $(X,\ll,\leq)$ is a \emph{causal space}, i.e., $\leq$ is a reflexive and transitive relation and $\ll$ is a transitive relation contained in $\leq$. \item[(ii)] $\tau$ is lower semi-continuous with respect to $d$. \item[(iii)] $\tau(x,z) \geq \tau(x,y) + \tau(y,z)$ for $x \leq y \leq z$ and $\tau(x,y) >0 \iff x \ll y$. \end{itemize} In this case, $\tau$ is called the \emph{time separation function}, with $\ll$ and $\leq$ referred to as the \emph{timelike} and \emph{causal relations}, respectively.
 All of these concepts are motivated by the corresponding notions in spacetimes. \end{defi}